Proteus (bacterium): Identification

 The cell wall O-antigen of certain strains of Proteus, such as OX-2, OX-19, OX-k, crossreact with several species of Rickettsia.
 These antigens can be used in laboratory to detect the presence of antibodies against certain Rickettsia species in patients' sera.
 This test is called Weil-Felix reaction after its originators.

+Food industry

+Cheese makers have found Proteus bacterium's species Proteus vulgaris, growing on cheese rinds in purple color, making the cheese inedible.
+It is successful in implanting itself in a complex cheese ecosystem and substantially contributed to the organoleptic properties of cheese during ripening.
+It does not interact well with other bacteria in the same ecosystem.